 Students from other provinces are required to seek information from their respective provincial student assistance branches.

-Government loans and grants for part-time students
+Government part-time loans and grants

 Federal loans are also available for part-time students.
 These loans fund only direct educational expenses such as tuition, books, supplies, and childcare while the parent is at school.

-Canada Study Grants for high-need, part-time students assist students who are unable to meet the eligibility requirements of the full-time loans program and whose income falls below a prescribed threshold.
+Canada Study Grants for High-need, Part-time Students assist students who are unable to meet the eligibility requirements of the full-time loans program and whose income falls below a prescribed threshold.
 Students with dependants who receive a high-need, part-time grant may also qualify for additional assistance in the form of a Canada Study Grant for Students with Dependants.

 To be eligible for part-time federal or provincial grants, students must apply for a federal part-time loan, as grant eligibility is determined using the federal loan criteria.
-A single application form for the part-time Canada Loan and/or Canada Study Grant must be submitted to UNBC Awards and Financial Aid for consideration.
+A single application form for the part-time Canada Loan and/or Canada Study Grants must be submitted to UNBC Awards and Financial Aid for consideration.

-If applicable, grant monies will be awarded first, and any remaining unmet need will be met through a federal part-time loan document.
+If applicable, grant monies will be awarded first, and any remaining unmet need will be met through a federal part-time loan document

-Students who plan to attend UNBC on a student visa are advised to check with their own country’s government office with respect to any student financial aid that may be available to them for study abroad.
+Students who plan to attend UNBC on a Student Visa are advised to check with their own country’s government office with respect to any student financial aid that may be available to them for study abroad.

 Assistance for students with permanent disabilities

-Canadian and provincial student loan assistance
+Canada and provincial student loan assistance

 Canada study grants for students with disabilities